exercism/website-copy/tracks/go/exercises/hamming/mentoring.md

 * Readability (formatting, comments, code structure)

 **Error and error message: correct instantiation and concise error message**
-* Does the error message describe the problem?
-In Go standard error the error message is all we have.
-So it should be concise describing the problem in a non-generical way.
+* Is the error message empty or vague?
+In Go the returned error can provide context for where the error occurred and why, so it should concisely and specifically describe the problem.
 * Is the error formatted correctly?
-For example the error [should not be capitalized or have punctuation](https://github.com/golang/go/wiki/CodeReviewComments#error-strings)
+For example the error [should not be capitalized or have punctuation](https://github.com/golang/go/wiki/CodeReviewComments#error-strings).
 * Did they use a combination of `errors.New` and `fmt.Sprintf`?
 Hint at `golint` and `fmt.Errorf`.
+* Did they use `fmt.Errorf` for a non-interpolated string?
+It may be worth suggesting they use `errors.New` in these cases to explicitly indicate that no interpolation will be occurring.
+Encouraging early exposure to the `errors` package might start benefitting them immediately, e.g., `errors.Wrap`.

 **Comments: the Go community has strong opinions and great guidelines**
 * Do they not have comments at all?
 Suggest that they try out `golint`.
 Maybe something like _I'd recommend taking a moment to run `golint` on your package, and follow the trail to making the linter happy.
 Linting is definitely not something that people would recommend breaking the build for, but `golint` tends to complain about things that the Go community has strong preferences about, so it can be a really useful tool for learning about making your Go look more Go-ish._